skypilot-org/skypilot/docs/source/reference/local/job-submission.rst

   $ sky launch -c my-local-cluster local_example.yaml

-The above command sets up the user's work environment on ``my_user`` and runs the task.
 Here, the name of the cluster **must match** the name of the local cluster.

 Executing Multiple Jobs